 Shortly before I returned from Europe, I received reports of issues with Giftcards.com orders.
 Apparently there are a myriad of problems related to certain card designs.
-Ordering them gets you gift cards with flat numbers (not a big deal) that are issued by Sunrise Bank.
-I still haven’t been able to figure out which designs end up being issued by Sunrise Bank, but I picked the owl and sunflower cards, which were both issued by Metabank.
+Ordering them results in gift cards with flat numbers (not a big deal) that are issued by Sunrise Bank.
+I still haven’t figured out which designs get issued by Sunrise Bank.
+However I picked the owl and sunflower cards, which were both issued by Metabank.

-After getting a couple of orders cancelled, which hasn’t happened to me in many months, I finally received my first batch of gift cards in the mail yesterday.
+After a couple of orders were cancelled, I finally received my first batch of gift cards in the mail yesterday.
 I had purchased just under $2,500 worth of Visa gift cards for myself and another $2,000 for my dad.
 Both arrived at the same time, but right away I noticed a few things were off.
-One of the gift cards in my order was mailed out in a separate envelope and the packaging slips looked very different.
+One of the gift cards in my order was mailed out in a separate envelope and the packaging slips looked different.
 I tried to activate them using the Giftcards.com app but would either receive an error message or the balance would show up as $0.
 I got on the phone with a few different Giftcards.com reps, none of whom were the least bit helpful.
 One started opening up a case before he even heard the whole story and two others insisted the cards did in fact have the appropriate balances on them.

 One phone representative explained that some of the cards were not properly activated via the app.
 She wasn’t able to activate them on her end, but recommended I do it via the phone system.
-This was a bit of a hassle but I ultimately got through all of the cards and when I checked the balances on the Giftcards.com app afterwards, each was showing the correct balance.
+This was a bit of a hassle but I ultimately got through all of the cards.
+When I checked the balances on the Giftcards.com app afterwards, each was showing the correct balance.

 Have you had issues with Giftcards.com orders recently?
 Please share your experience in the comment section.